element-foundation/construction-paper/construction-paper/Construction-Paper.md

 This mechanism combines both characteristics of a principal protected product and a compounding ladder.
 It provides users with continual liquidity while both components of the product (the PT and variable yield) remain fungible to allow the user to exit.

 ### 6.3 Ethereum 2.0
 Staking positions outside the DeFi space are pivotal and should be integrated into the Element Protocol.
 ETH2 is a prime example.
-As ETH2 staking positions are tokenized, the Element Protocol can issue fixed rate income collateralized by ETH2 validators.
+As ETH2 staking positions are tokenized, the Element Protocol could issue fixed rate income collateralized by ETH2 validators.
 These positions not only bridge the protocol and DeFi space, but they also produce fixed rate yield with a respected collateral type, likely more friendly to institutions or risk-averse users.

 Additionally, yield token compounding and other market effects become optimized.
 With ETH2, there is a known lower bound on future yield accumulated.
 This makes for more predictable and stable pricing on PTs and YTs and offers users more clarity on their future upside.
-As the Element Protocol expands, Layer 1 and Layer 2 collateralized fixed yield should become a core part of the Element ecosystem.
+As the Element Protocol expands, Layer 1 and Layer 2 collateralized fixed yield could become a core part of the Element ecosystem.

 ### 6.4 Principal Tokens as Collateral for Borrowing
 Yield Token Compounding becomes more efficient if a lending market is introduced using the PTs as collateral.
 Current lending protocols require over-collateralization.

 To be safe, one needs to over-collateralize to avoid liquidation.
 In flash crashes or other cases, even significant over-collateralization can initiate a liquidation.